SolaceLabs/solace-pretty-dump/README.md

 ```

+## One-Line mode: runtime options

+When using one-line mode, you can do some extra stuff:

+ - press 't' [ENTER] to enable trim for message payloads... will cause the payload to get truncated at the terminal width
+ - press '+' [ENTER] to add spacing to the topic hierarchy display, more of a "column" view of the topic levels
+    - press '-' [ENTER] to go back to regular (compressed) topic display
+ - press '[1-9]' [ENTER] to highlight a specific level of the topic hierarchy
+    - press '0' [ENTER] to go back to regular full-topic highlighting

 ## Charset Encoding

 When publishing (Structured Data Type) **TextMessages** in Solace, the Strings are encoded as UTF-8.
 However if publishing Strings as